jennifermulroy/12-NLP/README.md

 # Natural Language Processing Techniques

-Natural Language Processing techniques (NLP) were applied to recent news articles featuring Bitcoin and Ethereum.
+Natural Language Processing techniques (NLP) applied to recent news articles featuring Bitcoin and Ethereum.

 NLP is a branch of artifical intelligence and helps to read, decipher, and understand human language by utilizing algorithms to extract meaning associated with sentences and words from a text.